Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Four interconnected subsystems running in a continuous cycle.
 Perception converts environmental data into structured representations.
 Reasoning decomposes goals into sub-tasks via CoT, ToT, and ReAct frameworks.
 Memory provides short-term task context and long-term persistent storage via vector embeddings.
 Action executes via JSON tool calls, APIs, or direct computer control.
 Each cycle feeds the next.

 Open-source standard from Anthropic that solves the M×N integration problem.
 Instead of custom connectors for every model-tool pair, MCP provides a single protocol (the “USB port for AI”).
-Three components: Host (your AI app), Client (translates LLM intent to JSON-RPC 2.0 requests), and Servers (lightweight adapters for databases, file systems, APIs).
+Three roles: Host (your AI app), Client (translates LLM intent to JSON-RPC 2.0 requests), and Servers (lightweight adapters for databases, file systems, APIs).
 Enables dynamic tool discovery and secure credential management.

 Four risk tiers: unacceptable (banned), high-risk (heavily regulated), limited risk (transparency obligations), minimal risk (no special rules).
 Most agentic deployments land in high-risk because they operate autonomously in critical domains.
 That triggers mandatory requirements for risk management, data governance, human oversight, and cybersecurity.
 NIST AI RMF (Govern, Map, Measure, Manage) provides a complementary voluntary framework to operationalize compliance.